 Lost Pines Trail is a 6.8 mile lightly trafficked loop trail located near Bastrop, Texas that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from August until September.
+The trail offers a number of activity options and is best used from August until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 As Karen said, the map shown here is outdated.
 This trail goes only as far east as Harmon Rd (creating a smaller loop) and other trails have been rerouted.
 An accurate, though less detailed, map is published here: http://tpwd.texas.gov/publications/pwdpubs/media/park_maps/pwd_mp_p4505_043l.pdf.
 Nonetheless, it was a nice hike, shadeless but comfortable in early April.
 Good to see new pine growth throughout.
 Saw a variety of birds and only two other hiking parties.

 This trail is not open past Harmon Rd on the E end according to park staff (this map shows it open).
 Did an alternate route for a really nice outing.
 Lunch stop at Lost Pines Overlook was a breezy place to cool off.
 Tons of dewberries right on the edges of the trail.
 Lots of new growth!
 The smell was awesome!